 Here’s how Teamgate can manage your emailing smarter

 - Connect your business email provider with Teamgate CRM and be certain that your entire email process is under control.
 Teamgate email integration lets you keep track of all communications by storing copies of all sent and received sales emails directly in your contacts’ cards.
 With an advanced filter and search facility, you know where everything is and stay email organised at all times.

 Teamgate’s integration with the leading email automation platform, MailChimp, manages every stage of your email marketing and lead-generation campaigns.

-- Personalise the message – Send personalised, targeted emails to specific groups of prospects, or leads.
-Using your contacts in Teamgate, pick the groups you want to target, write your killer email, and schedule the time for automatic sending (Your Teamgate/MailChimp integration will help you determine which is the best time your business).
+- Personalize the message – Send personalized, targeted emails to specific groups of prospects, or leads.
+Using your contacts in Teamgate, pick the groups you want to target, write your killer email, and schedule the time for automatic sending (Your Teamgate/MailChimp integration will help you determine which is the best time for your business).

 - See the reaction to your email – Again, using your Teamgate MailChimp integration you have instant access to the actions taken by email recipients; were they opened, subscribed, unsubscribed, or clicked on?
 All valuable information to help you determine your next course of action.

 - Integrated communications – The integration also simplifies tracking every marketing or lead-sourcing email.
 Each email is updated to your contacts card and includes the status of campaigns, dates, and all other important data.
 Know the status and result of every email, instantly, using the integration.

 - Use Teamgate to manage lead capture campaigns directly from your CRM

 - Track actions from all email campaigns directly within your leads cards

 - Store all your sales emails where they’re mostly easy to access – in your contacts’ cards